MPNs are more important than ever after the landmark reforms of Senate Bill 1160. Learn how knowing your MPN status can help you file a lien.

 Q: How can I tell which providers are in a given MPN, and therefore able to file a lien?

-A: Our free MPN database provides links to the MPN website, when available.
+A: Our searchable MPN database provides links to the MPN website, when available.
 Using that link, you can manually check whether a specific provider is listed as part of an MPN.
 But in general, there is a shocking absence of verifiable information concerning MPNs.
 In many cases, the paltry resources available to the provider make it impossible to definitively establish whether a provider is included in an MPN.
 Our advice: Providers should be suspicious of EORs or RFAs denied as not in network.

 Q: Wait.
 What even is an MPN?